-Jewish tradition may explain why Trump’s lawyer kept covering his head when taking a drink
+Jewish tradition may explain why Trump’s lawyer covered his head when taking a drink

 Rep. Ilhan Omar prompts new rule that allows, for the first time in 181 years, head coverings on House floor

-There’s precedent for Jews choosing not to wear a kippa in Congress: Then-Sen. Joseph I. Lieberman (D-Conn.) donned a kippa while attending his Orthodox synagogue but generally did not wear one on the Senate floor.
+There’s precedent for Jews choosing not to wear a kippa in Congress: Then-Sen. Joseph I. Lieberman (D-Conn.) donned a kippa while attending his Orthodox synagogue but generally did not wear one on the Senate floor, according to a 2000 profile in the New York Times.
 He did not respond to an interview request Wednesday.

 “Head coverings have always been something of an issue in public or official settings,” said Rabbi Levi Shemtov, executive vice president of the Jewish outreach organization American Friends of Lubavitch.
 “Some people have worn them, and some have not.”

 Many attorneys remove their kippas before entering a courtroom, even if they observe the faith in other ways, Shemtov said.
-Some worry that a judge will think less of them if they wear the kippa, while others are trying to avoid anything that might distract from the hearing’s topic.
+Some worry that a judge will think differently of them if they wear the kippa, while others are trying to avoid anything that might distract from the hearing’s topic.

 Since Schoen was not wearing a kippa in the Senate, either scenario that observers have floated could be true, Shemtov said: Schoen was probably either subconsciously holding the spot where a kippa would normally slip from or saying a prayer before drinking — although Jews would typically pray only before starting to drink and not before each sip.